What is the Commonly used Conductor Materials for Electrical Energy Transmission Line Network?

 Copper is an ideal material for overhead lines owing to its high electrical conductivity and greater tensile strength.
 It is always used in the hard drawn from as a stranded conductor.
 Although hard drawing decreases the electrical conductivity slightly yet it increases the tensile strength considerably.

 Copper has a high current density i.e., the current carrying capacity of copper per unit of X-sectional area is quite large.
 This leads to two advantages.
 Firstly, a smaller X-sectional area of the conductor is required and secondly, the area offered by the conductor to wind loads is reduced.
-Moreover, this metal is quite homogeneous, durable and has high scrap value.
+Moreover, this metal is quite homogeneous, durable, and has high scrap value.

 There is hardly any doubt that copper is an ideal material for the transmission and distribution of electric power.
 However, due to its higher cost and non-availability, it is rarely used for these purposes.
 Nowadays the trend is to use aluminium in place of copper.